H2-data/medicare_medications_data/README.md

 |Tecartus|0|0.88|
 |Cytogam|0|0.87|

-If a policy requires tier adjustment of medications due to high dosage prices AND high number of beneficiaries for the most recent year in the data (2023), these would be the top 10 candidates.
+- If a policy requires tier adjustment of medications due to high dosage prices AND high number of beneficiaries for the most recent year in the data (2023), these would be the top 10 candidates.

-table and chart
+[INSERT TABLE AND CHART HERE]

 The rest of the dashboard as well as the scores for all other medications can be found in the Power BI section of this project, linked here:

 ### **Analyst Recommendations:**

+- The scoring system is simple: **The higher the score, the more liable the medication is for causing losses.** I showed the top 10 items for each data question in the previous section, but the dashboard list contains all medications and their respective attribute scores and final composite score.
+Should a policy need modification beyond the scope of the top 10, simply go down the list and see which medications are the most appropriate for removal.
+You can also manually search specific medications and years using the search bar at the top.

-- Before **removing** a medication, ensure that the medication has an alternative for whatever it is used to treat.
+- Before **removing** a medication, ensure that it has an alternative for whatever it is used to treat.
 For example, if you notice a drug meant to treat exzema has few beneficiaries and costs a lot to cover, ensure there are other drugs in the formulary that treat exzema before removing it.
 If there is no alternative, then it may be sufficient to move it up a tier instead.

-- Before adjusting a medication, be sure to verify whether it is an outlier.
-Outliers are marked in yellow in on the dashboard.
-If a medication is an outlier for the specified year, look into that specific medication to verify whether it was only a liability for that year, or if it's been a liability for multiple years.
+- Before adjusting a medication, be sure to verify whether it is an outlier. **Outliers are marked in yellow in on the dashboard**.
+If a medication is an outlier for the specified year, look into that medication to verify whether it was only a liability for that year, or if it's been a liability for multiple years.

 - This dashboard list should be updated with fresh data annually.
 As long as the data schema is maintained, it can be sent through the pipeline found in each part of the project (Python -> SQL -> Power BI).
 It will score the medications and organize them by liability.